+ Domain Name Categories: TLDs, SLDs, gTLDs, and ccTLDs

 Regardless of your goals an intentions, it’s important to perform what’s known as a “backlink audit” on your potential acquisition.
 The idea here is to scout the number and quality of backlinks pointing to your domain, and evaluate its domain authority.
 A high DA domain with lots of backlinks is going to be inherently more valuable; this is also a good opportunity to check for low-authority and spam links, which could hurt your domain’s potential.

 One of the best tools for backlink auditing is Moz’s Link Explorer or Ahrefs, which we mentioned earlier.
-Enter any URL, and you’ll see a breakdown of that domain’s domain authority, number of links, authority of links, broken links, and the spam score of each inbound link.
+Enter any URL, and you’ll see a breakdown of that domain’s domain authority, number of links, authority of links, broken links, and the spam score of each inbound link, including secondary links.
 Be sure to review all these variables independently and factor the existing SEO strength of your chosen domain into your appraisal.

 Acquiring domains conventionally, through an auction or a registrar website, is fairly uncontroversial.
 However, there are some domain acquisition tactics that can be considered “black hat,” and have a questionable ethical basis.